MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 ## April 16, 2021

 Microsoft has released the latest Microsoft Edge Stable Channel (Version 90.0.818.41), which incorporates the latest Security Updates of the Chromium project.
-This update contains [CVE-2021-21224](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-21224) which has been reported by the Chromium team as having an exploit in the wild For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).
+This update contains [CVE-2021-21224](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-21224) which has been reported by the Chromium team as having an exploit in the wild.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ## April 15, 2021